gaelcolas/Sampler/README.md

 This build task creates and pushes a preview release tag to the default branch.

+>Note: This task is primarily meant to be used for SCM's that does not have
+>releases that connects to tags like GitHub does with GitHub Releases, but
+>this task can also be used as an alternative when using GitHub as SCM.

 This is an example of how to use the task in the _build.yaml_ file:

 ```yaml